 Again, the dominant use of one-word or two-word sentences shows the mental orientation of the character and her inability to articulate her thoughts coherently.
-The author uses Sisi to depict the mental and emotional disorientation of other victims of the trade.
+The author uses Sisi to depict the mental and emotional disorientation of her fellow prostitutes and that of other victims of the trade elsewhere.
 In the text below, Sisi expresses her state of mind and condition thus:

 Could I?
 Should I?
 Would I?
-(Unigwe 2009: 277)
+(277)

 The structural arrangement of the three items above indicates the speaker's psychological state.
 A horizontal or vertical arrangement of texts in context represents the writer/speaker's flow of thought at the moment.
-It helps the reader/ listener to situate the mental and psychological orientation and disposition of the individual.
-In the text under consideration, Sisi chooses to situate each word on a separate line as a way of making them stand out or be prominent.
-Besides placing each word on a separate line, the words are italicised as way of foregrounding them.
-The stylistic design of placing each word on a separate line and italicising it is intended to attract the attention of the reader and to depict the state of mind of the speaker.
+It helps the reader/listener to situate the mental and psychological orientation and disposition of the individual.
 In a related event, the narrator reports Ama's thoughts in fragmented syntactic structures thus:

 Ama remembered that Mama Eko complained about Enugu.
 She said it was too small.
 Too dead.
 Too quiet.
 She said, people here walk as if they're on their way to their graves.
-(Unigwe 2009: 151).
+(151)

 The syntactic pattern of this excerpt shows dislocation in thought which reflects the speaker's mental or psychological state.
 The fragmented structure shows her attitude towards Lagos in contrast to Enugu.
 It also reveals her attitude towards both cities.
 Enugu is the carrier of the negative attributions "too small", "too dead" and "too quiet" which implicitly contrasts with Lagos.
-Mama Eko obviously chooses to present Lagos more positively so as to convince Ama to leave Enugu, a city presented as the land of the living-dead.
-The expression perhaps influences Ama's later decision to travel to Belgium to have a better life.
+Mama Eko obviously chose to present Lagos more positively so as to convince Ama to leave Enugu, a city presented as the land of the living-dead.
+This is perhaps why Ama caught the vibe which later translated in her travelling to Belgium to have a better life.

-Enactment of interpersonal meanings
+Enactment of Interpersonal Meanings

 Interpersonal meaning refers to tenor and the social distance between participants in a discourse event.
 Tenor comprises three components - the speaker/writer, the social distance between the participants, and their relative social status.
+Social distance and relative social status are applicable only to spoken texts, although a case has been made that these factors can apply to written texts as well.
 Social distance tells how close the speakers are while relative social status asks whether they are equal in terms of power and knowledge about a subject.
 In linguistics, a speaker's role in a discourse event could range from making an assertion, giving orders, demanding goods and services, asking questions, expressing happiness, doubt and fear.
 The focus here is on speech acts and roles - who chooses the topic of discussion, turn management, and how capable both speakers are at evaluating the subject.
 The grammatical resource for the expression of interpersonal meanings is known as MOOD.
 The mood system enables the language user to make choices from a range of options such as declaratives, imperatives, interrogatives, all of which are employed to show power relations in speech encounters.

-The use of declaratives
+The Use of Declaratives

 Declaratives are used by speakers to state facts, or their biases, thoughts and feelings towards someone or something.
 Rhetorically, they are not used to conceal ideas.
 Their rhetorical force lies in presenting facts convincingly and in a forceful manner.
 Whether used to reveal or conceal meaning, declaratives are carriers of ideology in discourse.
-The declaratives in the texts show varying degrees of bias, ideology and opinion.
 The following from the text under consideration are used to show power relations and social distance between discourse participants: